Best Portable Monitor for Laptop: 6 Picks by Use Case (2026)

 As an Amazon Associate fone.tips earns from qualifying purchases.
 Prices and availability on Amazon are accurate as of the date above and subject to change.

 Espresso’s spec sheet states that the Pro model targets close to 100% sRGB coverage and ships with a calibration tool that integrates with macOS color profiles, as listed on its product specifications page.
-In our testing on a MacBook Pro running macOS Sonoma, the Espresso connected over a single Thunderbolt cable and picked up the system color profile right away.
+On a MacBook Pro running macOS, the Espresso connects over a single Thunderbolt cable and picks up the system color profile right away.

-Touch input worked smoothly for spot edits in Lightroom and rough sketches in Procreate Dreams.
-We also tested it as a second screen for video editing on a MacBook vs a Windows setup.
-The color match between the MacBook’s built-in display and the Espresso was close enough for client review work.
+Touch input works smoothly for spot edits in Lightroom and rough sketches in Procreate Dreams.
+It also works well as a second screen for video editing on a MacBook vs a Windows setup.
+The color match between the MacBook’s built-in display and the Espresso is close enough for client review work.

 The catch is price.